tuurma/EEBO/A65830README.md

 ##Content Summary##

 #####Front#####
-AN EPISTLE FOR True Love, Vnity AND ORDER IN THE Church of Chriſt.
-Againſt the Spirit of Diſcord, Di
+AN EPISTLE FOR True Love, Vnity AND ORDER IN THE Church of Chriſt.Againſt the Spirit of Diſcord, Diſ
 #####Body#####

 1. An EPISTLE for true Love, Ʋnity and Order, &c.